ceramicnetwork/js-ceramic/docs-src/guides/add-new-blockchain.md

-# Add new blockchain
+# Add support for new blockchain

-This document contains a guide on how to support new blockchains on Ceramic.
+This document contains a guide on how to add support for a new blockchain to the `caip10-link` doctype, as well as use for authentication.

 ## Overview: Ceramic and blockchain accounts